-- High or low levels of minerals in the blood
+- High cholesterol, fats, or uric acid in the blood

 - This medicine could lower your blood pressure too much, especially when you first use it or if you are dehydrated.
 Stand or sit up slowly if you feel lightheaded or dizzy.
 Do not drive or do anything that could be dangerous until you know how this medicine affects you.